Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme-french.txt

 v3.4:
 - Added French translation (thanks Gwendolyne)
+- Spelling and formatting fixes in Polish readme

 v3.3:
 - Restructured mod composants to make it possible to disable NPCs or make them